 We’re going to talk about what kinds of products are available out there, what are the differences between the different products and I’m going to throw in my own comments and opinions.
 It seems to be a really popular topic when I go out and do live seminars.
 Like at the International Builders Show, I get a lot of questions about “Which version should I get?”
 “What are the differences?” and so on.
 We’ll also briefly touch on some of the Intuit “add-ins” and some third-party “add-ins”.
 Not specific ones but general concepts.
 Talk about what’s out there and what you might want to be thinking about.

-So my comments are going to relate to 2010 and we’ll take it from there.
-The online version, your pricing is right there, you get 30 days free and then you can get a basic for a single user plus a free accountant edition at $9.95 a month, or you can go to the plus version at $35 a month.
+So my comments will relate to 2010, and we’ll take it from there.
+The online version, your pricing is right there, you get 30 days free, and then you can get a basic for a single user plus a free accountant edition at $9.95 a month, or you can go to the plus version at $35 a month.
 I’m not going to spend much time on this because it really is not recommended for job costing from my standpoint.
-It’s fine for simpler companies but as of right now, it’s really not adequate for job costing purposes.
+It’s fine for simpler companies, but as of right now, it’s really not adequate for job costing purposes.

 If you really want to get into an online hosted version (we talked about this in the earlier class), you can get into the regular desktop-style QuickBooks in an online environment by using a hosting service.
-So if you’re interested in that ‘holler’ and we’ll get you some information.
+So if you’re interested in that ‘holler’, we’ll get you some information.

 Simple Start.
 I rounded these – it was $99.95.
-Most of these are all with 95 cents on the end so I rounded them to the nearest dollar.
+Most of these have 95 cents on the end, so I rounded them to the nearest dollar.
 So Simple Start is going to run $100.
 You don’t want to get into this; there’s no point.
 You can’t do anything with job costing, and the people who are in these classes are here because they want to learn job costing applications.